swaaz/introduction-swaaz/README.md

-# prastice
+# #astice
-This repository is for the prastice.
+## This repository is for the prastice.
+This is the first repository for the prastice and everyone needs to complete this task.